 There are several types of phishing attacks, depending on the tactic adopted by the hacker to get in touch with his victim :

-• Vishing: This attack involves the perpetrator voice (through a phone call) to trick you into completing an action.
+- Vishing: This phishing attack involves the perpetrator voice (through a phone call) to use social engineering into completing an action.

 How to recognize a phishing message?